Our website uses cookies for statistical purposes.

 Yes

-Those interested in immigration to Portugal in 2023 should submit their application for a permanent residence in Portugal with the Foreigners and Borders Service.
+Those interested in immigration to Portugal in 2024 should submit their application for a permanent residence in Portugal with the Agency for Integration, Migration and Asylum (AIMA).

-Another manner in which an individual can acquire permanent residencyin Portugal is through investment.
-This method of applying for residence is available for third-country citizens who engage in an investment activity in the country either as an individual trader or through a Portuguese company (or another company incorporated in an EU Member State that provides service in Portugal).
+Another manner in which an individual can acquire permanent residency in Portugal is through investment in one or more qualifying funds, with a minimum transfer value of 500,000 euros, or in artistic outputs (with a minimum capital transfer of 250,000 Euros).
+This method of applying for residence is available for third-country citizens who engage in investment activity in the country either as an individual trader or through a Portuguese company (or another company incorporated in an EU Member State that provides service in Portugal).
 The following investment options are available for those looking to obtain Portuguese residency:

-Please note that EU/EEA nationals are not eligible for the Golden Visa Scheme briefly described above.
+Please note that the Golden Visa scheme that allowed non-EU/EEA citizens to gain Portuguese citizenship through investments in real estate is no longer in force.
 Our team of lawyers who specialize in immigration can provide you with details as to how you can prove these investments so that you may apply for the residence permit that is available in this manner.
 One of our Portugal immigration agents can help you with detailed information about this special investment process.

 If you want to apply for Portuguese residency, we can guide you.